 If you test in production, you’ll have confidence knowing your users will experience the same functionality that was verified in testing.

 To be able to test in production, your team will most likely need to change their general mindset of how deployments work.
-Gone are the days of months between deployments, with many features included in each deployment.
-These kinds of deployments inherently bring a lot of risk, and many times end up with the “good enough” cause, finding bugs early on that take months to patch in the next deployment.
+Gone are the days of having months between deployments, with many features included in each deployment.
+These kinds of deployments inherently bring a lot of risk and often end up with the “good enough” cause, finding bugs early on that take months to patch in the next deployment.

 With more frequent deployments, you’ll be more agile.
 You can react to customer demand more flexibly, deploying changes as needed.
 Frequent deployments allow for flag-driven development, meaning development will be done with the mindset of having a feature flag that turns on the functionality when appropriate.
 Done correctly, this means a developer doesn’t need to worry about functionality “leaking” into higher environments, even if the functionality isn’t complete.